fireundubh/playwithfire/unity/patchwork-project-structure.md

 * an `AppInfoFactory` library that describes your application; and
 * one or more `PatchInfo` libraries for your patches.

-## AppInfoFactory
+### AppInfoFactory

 1. Create a new project named `AppInfoDLLProj`.
-2. Add a new reference to `Patchwork.Attributes`.
+2. Add a new reference to `Patchwork.Attributes`. _Recommendation: Use the compiled DLL, not the project._
 3. Create a new class file named `AppInfoDLL.cs`.
 4. Inherit from `AppInfoFactory` and add the `[AppInfoFactory]` attribute to the class.